zaiah/vmsuite/README.md

 Images are a continual problem.
 Whether I set them up or not...
 They should be stored somewhere...

 --refresh     Get the newest list of images.
 --download    Download said images.
 --alias       Set names for images.
+--start-pxe   Set up an image for booting over PXE.

 ## vmdefault